secretstartups/handbook/job-families/engineering/technical-writing-manager/index.html.md

 ## Manager, Technical Writing

-The Technical Writing Manager reports to the Senior Manager of Technical Writing.
+The Technical Writing Manager reports to a Senior Manager or Director of Technical Writing.
 A team of Technical Writers report to the Technical Writing Manager.

 ### Job Grade